grugnog/drydock/README.md

-# drydock
+# Drydock

-Library of Docker application templates following a common pattern
+Library of Docker application templates following a common pattern.